elshan2k/Elshan777/README.md

 ### Hi there, My name is Elshan

-## I'm a Machine Learning Engineer and CS graduate!!
+## I'm a Machine Learning Engineer and Data Science Graduate Student!!

 ### Connect with me: